Azure-Samples/clojure-on-app-service/README.md

 ## The guestbook application

-This example application is a simple guest book app where visitors can write messages about a site they visited.
+This example application is a simple guestbook app where visitors can write messages about a site they visited.
 The data is stored and read from a PostgreSQL database on Azure which is created by a helper script.

 ## Prerequisites